puma/puma/README.md

 $ puma
 ```

-Without arguments, puma will look for a rackup (.ru) file in the current working directory called `config.ru`.
+Without arguments, puma will look for a rackup (.ru) file in
+working directory called `config.ru`.

 ## Frameworks